 For example, you can add all business lines and products for which a certain artifact contains relevant information as structured artifact information.
 Product Managers who want to learn about existing research findings of a certain product can filter all artifacts for that exact product and will see all relevant and published research results ready to be explored.

-Artifact information allows you to sort and filter artifacts in several places in Condens the Insights Magazine (dedicated stakeholder repository) or in the area of any Project.
+Artifact information allows you to sort and filter artifacts in several places in Condens — the Insights Magazine (your dedicated stakeholder repository) and in the area of any Project.

 Categories (Single select, or Multi-Select)